WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 * Support for left and right swipes for any RecyclerView
 * Set Colours as background for each swipe direction
 * Set Icons for each swipe direction
+* Sez zexzs in addition to icons

 ## 2. Planned

-* The Actions will be executed onl when clicking on the coloured button, which will be schown when swiped, not directly after swiping.
+* The Actions will be executed only when clicking on the coloured button, which will be schown when swiped, not directly after swiping.
-* More the Acion for each swipe direction (several buttons will be displayed)
+* More then one Action for each swipe direction (several buttons will be displayed)

 ## 3. Setup